Limebee/kayia-portfolio/README.md

 # How It's Made
 Tech Used: Next.js, React, Tailwind
-This application was made with the full stack framework Next.js and React.
+This application was made with the framework Next.js and React.
 Tailwind was used for the styling.
 # Optimizations
+I would like to improve the loading of the pages.
+I want to add animations to the photos as they load on the page.
+When the photos are clicked I want a like a lightbox to show a bigger version of the photo.